research research research-lab cancer-center E true

 Targeted cancer therapy

 Defects in the DNA damage response can render tumors dependent upon specific DNA repair pathways for survival.
-Moreover, targeted modulation of the DDR can affect tumor sensitivity to genotoxic chemotherapy and radiation.
-Increased understanding of DNA repair pathways will lead to enhanced opportunities for developing therapies that target cancers with DNA repair defects, and for improving the efficacy of genotoxic treatments.
+Moreover, targeted modulation of the DDR can affect tumor sensitivity to genotoxic treatments and immunotherapy.
+Increased understanding of DNA repair pathways will lead to enhanced opportunities for developing therapies that target cancers with DNA repair defects, and for improving the efficacy of genotoxic and immunotherapy agents.
 We are employing methods to translate our work to the development of such therapies.

 Research Positions